-In a traditional setting, if you wanted to take a course on grammar, very likely it wasn’t just a grammar course.
-Traditional institutions are kind of known for their package deals including in-depth details that often distract from the desired core learning.
-It’s reasons like this that online courses have shot up in popularity.
-They are very specific courses and topics that give the user precisely what they ask for.
+This is one of the main reasons that online courses have shot up in popularity.
+The specificity of the topics gives students precisely what they ask for.
 More importantly, online learning is available anytime it’s requested.
 Users can work through these types of eLearning platforms at their own pace, wherever and whenever they like.

 As a therapist or coach and small business owner, you may wonder if you should create an online course yourself.
 You have a vast amount of knowledge and training and perhaps you want to share that with the world.
 After all, that’s what we want to do when we feel we have a calling.